Somali Navy

+The Somali Navy (Ciidamada Badda Soomaaliyeed, القوات البحرية الصومالية) is the naval warfare service branch of the Somali Armed Forces.
+It is now virtually inactive.

 History

 The Somali Navy was founded in 1964 with the help of Soviet military advisers.
 It had its bases in Berbera, on the Gulf of Aden and Kismayo on the Indian Ocean near the border with Kenya.
 It also operated a radar facility in Merca.
-Its inventory consisted of Soviet-made patrol craft.
+Initial deliveries included Soviet-made Project 368P and Project 183 patrol and torpedo boats.
 In 1977, Siad Barre terminated the Treaty of Friendship and Cooperation with Moscow and expelled all Soviet military advisers from Somalia due to their intervention in the Ogaden War.

 In 1990 the naval inventory included two Soviet Osa-II missile-armed fast attack craft, four Soviet Mol PFT torpedo-armed fast attack craft, and several patrol craft.
 The navy also possessed a Soviet Polnocny-class landing ship capable of carrying five tanks and 120 soldiers, and four smaller landing craft.

-The Navy dissolved as Barre's regime fell in 1990–91; there are reports that some vessels took refuge in Aden.
+The Navy dissolved as Barre's regime fell in 1990–91; there have been reports that some vessels took refuge in Aden.